Can Chickens Eat Eggs and How To Stop Them?

 Is It Good To Feed Boiled Eggs To Chickens?

-Boiled eggs are good for chicken; it helps to improve protein intake.
-Boiled eggs are also suitable for weak chicks to help them grow.
+Boiled eggs are good for chickens; it helps to improve protein intake.
+Boiled eggs can provide extra protein for weak chicks, but chick starter feed should remain their primary source of nutrition.

 Feeding boiled eggs to your chickens is a good idea and a good source of protein.
 If you are not raising chicken for breeding purposes, you can feed your chicken’s eggs to other flocks.